 MaaS involves the integration of multiple forms of transport into "a single mobility service accessible on demand.
 For the user, MaaS offers added value through the use of a single application to provide access to mobility, with a single payment channel instead of multiple ticketing and payment operations.
 To meet a customer’s request, a MaaS operator facilitates a diverse menu of transport options" including public transport, taxi, car rental, and sharing options (e.g., ride-share, car-share, bike-share and e-scooters).

-Proponents of MaaS claim this mobility model will deliver significant benefits to customers and smart cities:
+Proponents of mobility as a service claim this mobility model will deliver significant benefits to customers and smart cities:

 - More choice in transport options